What we do

 - Retinal laser

-We can enrol you in support programs as indicated and also encourage access to low visual aides and assessments as necessary.
+We can enroll you in support programs as indicated and also encourage access to low visual aides and assessments as necessary.

 What is glaucoma?